ONSdigital/rm-collection-exercise-service/IMPROVEMENTS.md

    It receives data from response operation UI to create an event against an existing collection exercise record over the endpoint `/collectionexercises/{id}/events`.
 At this point eventservice looks for an existing collection exercise if it exists and if the event with the same tag does not exist, a validation is performed for respective event tag.
-   Once the validation passes, it gives a call to the action service to add action rule for the event tag against the action plan created for collection exercise and creates a record to `event` table.
+   Once the validation passes, it  creates a record to `event` table.
 At this point a request to event change request handler is given, which publishes the event to the message queue.
    After which the schedular is called to schedule a collection exercise event.
 Events also follow defined state i.e.
    `CREADED`, `UPDATED`, `DELETED`, `EventElapsed`.